The France €305 Crypto Exemption: How the All-or-Nothing Threshold Works (2026)

 6. Reconcile against DAC8-reported data (see DAC8 impact on individuals).

-Wag3s Folio measures the €305 threshold correctly (total taxable disposals, all-or-nothing, crypto-to-crypto excluded), then applies the 150 VH bis method and the 2026 PFU 31.4% only where the year is taxable, reconciled against DAC8-reported activity.
-See the Folio product page.
+Wag3s Folio measures the €305 threshold on total taxable disposals, all-or-nothing and with crypto-to-crypto excluded, then runs the 150 VH bis method and the 2026 PFU at 31.4% only where the year is taxable.
+It does the arithmetic and keeps the trail; near-threshold planning and edge cases are where it is meant to support a qualified French expert-comptable rather than replace one.

 Further reading